shantuo/gddoexp/cmd/gddoscore/README.md

 # gddoscore

-gddoscore is a filter to identify only packages with non-zero scores.
+gddoscore is a filter to identify packages with non-zero scores.
 It can work using an input file (one package per line) or via stdin.

 For example, the following command would only print the packages with score that should be archived: